• Skip to main content

 • Liquid duty-free goods purchased at an international airport or on board an aircraft outside the EU must be transported in a tamper-proof, certified bag on connecting flights via an EU airport.
 The proof of purchase must be inside the bag and the bag must be sealed by the retailer.

-• Medicines and special food (e.g. baby food) can be carried outside the plastic bag and must also be presented at security.
+• Medicine and special food (e.g. baby food) can be carried outside the plastic bag and must also be presented at security.

 Below is a table that provides some examples of Non-solid Food and Personal Items that are considered “liquids”: